paultheron-X/FASTEL-fork/docs/background.md

   <figcaption> <span style="font-size:0.7em;">Classical formulations for Soft Tree ensembles model trees individually</span>  </figcaption>
 </figure>

-In that context, we model the internal nodes in the trees across the ensemble jointly as a “supernodes”.
+In that context, we model the internal nodes in the trees across the ensemble jointly as a **“supernodes”**.
 More details on the tensor formulation can be found in the [paper](https://dl.acm.org/doi/pdf/10.1145/3534678.3539412), section 3.2.

 <figure align="middle">
   <img src="../img/fastel/efficientvector.png" width="700" />